Yushi-Hu/tifa/README.md

 **************************** **Updates** ****************************

+* 04/14/24: We updated the openai completion function to make it compatible with latest openai APIs.
 * 08/22: We released the LLaMA 2 fine-tuned for question generation so that users can generate questions without OpenAI API.
 * 04/19: We released the human judgment scores on text-to-image faithufulness used in Table 2.
 * 03/24: We released the evaluation package, which includes evaluation code, VQA modules, and question generation modules